thenexthub/Codira/docs/WeakReferences.md

 ### Back references

-Given that Swift is not cycle-collecting, far and away the most important use case in the static reference graph is that of the *back-reference*: a reference *R* to an object which holds a strong reference (possibly indirectly) to the object holding *R*.
+Given that Codira is not cycle-collecting, far and away the most important use case in the static reference graph is that of the *back-reference*: a reference *R* to an object which holds a strong reference (possibly indirectly) to the object holding *R*.
 Examples